-Given the increase in government contracting activity, in 2006, the National contract government procurement Fraud Task Force was formed to promote the early detection, identification, prevention, and prosecution of procurement contract fraud.
+Given the increase in government procurement contract fraud activity, in 2006, the National contract government procurement Fraud Task Force was formed to promote the early detection, identification, prevention, and prosecution of procurement contract fraud.
 Government contractors are more exposed to investigations and are finding themselves facing more criminal charges and jail time.
 The critical question is how can one prevent such a drastic outcome?

 The Financial Fraud Enforcement Task Force, the broadest coalition ever assembled to combat contract fraud, was created to wage an aggressive effort to investigate and prosecute financial crimes.

 - Both forces are increasing oversight on companies doing business with the federal government.

 - It is critical, as a business owner, to make sure that you train your employees correctly and that you have the proper internal policies in place, especially as related to fraud.

 Recent Federal Government Procurement Contract Fraud Issues: